Breast Reduction Surgery in Toronto

-Breast reduction surgery is a procedure that provides relief from symptoms caused by having large breasts.
+Breast Reduction (Reduction Mammaplasty) surgery is a procedure that provides relief from symptoms caused by having large breasts.
 It reduces the size of the breasts and simultaneously lifts the breasts.
-Thus, breast reduction surgery is performed for functional reasons, cosmetic reasons, or a combination of both.
-Your particular goals and anatomy determine if a Breast Reduction is right for you, and which method of breast reduction is the most appropriate.
-Breast reduction surgery may be covered under OHIP but Dr. Tong does not perform OHIP covered procedures.
+Thus, Breast Reduction surgery is performed for functional reasons, cosmetic reasons, or a combination of both.
+Your particular goals and anatomy determine if a Breast Reduction is right for you, and which method of Breast Reduction is the most appropriate.
+Breast Reduction surgery may be covered under OHIP if you meet certain medical criteria.
+Dr. Tong does not perform OHIP covered procedures but would be happy to refer you to a plastic surgeon who does perform OHIP covered breast reduction.
 Dr. Lawrence Tong—our plastic surgeon in Toronto—can help you decide if a Breast Reduction is the right procedure for your goals.

 As the name implies, Breast Reduction surgery reduces the size of the breasts.
-A reduction in the weight generally eliminates the symptoms associated with having large breasts (such as neck pain, shoulder grooving, and inframammary rashes).
-While it reduces breast size, it also accomplishes a number of cosmetic improvements as well.
+A reduction in the weight is key to eliminating the symptoms associated with having large breasts (such as neck pain, shoulder grooving, and inframammary rashes).
+While it reduces breast size, breast reduction also accomplishes a number of cosmetic improvements as well.

 After surgery, the breasts are much lighter and patients tend to feel much more comfortable.
-The breasts look rounder, the nipples are re-positioned to the centre of the breast mound, and the areolas (darker skin around the nipple) are made smaller— which is especially important if they are stretched wide from breast enlargement.
+The breasts look rounder, the nipples are re-positioned higher, to the centre of the breast mound, and the areolas (the darker skin around the nipple) are made smaller— which is especially important if they are stretched wide from breast enlargement.

 In summary, Breast Reduction is designed to:

 - Decrease overall breast size and weight

 - Elevate the breast mound